ssbm-oro/racetime-obs/README.md

 ### Features

-* Co-op mode: Co-op races will automatically calculate the finish time of your team and your opponents once 2 or 3 of you have finished and either who won or when the last player needs to finish by to win.
-This will not work outside of head to head co-op races.
+* Co-op mode: Co-op races will automatically calculate the average finish time of your team when you finish.
+You can also specify another pair of players as your opponent/rivals.
+Their average time will automatically calculated and displayed.
+If one team has finished, the other team's timer will count down how much time they have to still win.
+If it's too late to still win, it'll count up the average time if the last player finished now.
-* Qualifier mode: Calculate the par time and your score when the top 3 have finished using the formula score = 2 - (par time - your time)
+* Qualifier mode: Calculate the par time and your score when the top 3 have finished using the formula score = 2 - (par time / your time)

 #### Experimental Features